alanmitchell/bmon/docs/source/periodic-scripts.rst

     date/time of data that you want collected.
 Do so by filling out this parameter with a date or date/time string in any format.
-The Enphase API will not provide data that occurred more than one year ago, so ensure that this paramter is more recent than one year ago.
+The Enphase API will not provide data that occurred more than one year ago, so ensure that this parameter is more recent than one year ago.
 After the script runs once, this parameter and the associated timezone parameter described below are deleted from the parameters box.
 If you don't fill out this ``first_date`` parameter, the script will start acquiring data from one